-We run a literacy programme to focus specifically on teaching students English.
+We run a literacy program to focus specifically on teaching students English.
 These are 30 minute lessons, where you’ll work closely with students, improving their reading and writing skills.
 Working on students’ English skills will keep them from dropping out of school.

-This programme will run alongside your regular classroom tasks and you can choose to get involved in literacy lessons once a week, or several times per week.
+This program will run alongside your regular classroom tasks and you can choose to get involved in literacy lessons once a week, or several times per week.
 You can even split your time equally between classroom work and literacy lessons.

 Create educational resources

 Ready to get creative at your volunteer teaching placement in Belize?
-Get out the colourful cardboard, glue, and scissors and make an eye-catching collage of the world map.
+Get out the colorful cardboard, glue, and scissors and make an eye-catching collage of the world map.
 Or you can make an informative poster about the importance of handwashing.
 You can stick up these bright, educational resources, making classrooms welcoming.

 Where in Belize will I work?